alinourollahi/fortigate-automation/manage_malicious_ips/README.md

 # manage_malicious_IPs

-The **manage_malicious_IPs** directory contains scripts to manage malicious IPs on your Fortigate firewall.
+The **manage_malicious_IPs** directory contains scripts to help you manage IPs that you consider "Malicious IPs" on your Fortigate firewall.

 ### Prerequisites